t1pen/MeXEE402_Midterms_StephenGabrielAlojado_JairusSunga/README.md

 ---

 ## 2. Logistic Regression
 Logistic Regression is used for classification (e.g., Yes/No) by estimating the probability of an outcome.
+This is also primarily used binary calsssification problem, which is the goal is to predict if the input belongs to specific classes.
+Logistic Regrerssion uses sigmoid function to model the relationship between the inputs and binary outcome.

 ### Key Points
 - **Goal**: Classify data into categories.